Transition finance takes off in the UAE

 Our support for the Etihad sukuk is just the latest example of our leading sustainable finance proposition.
 Our climate ambition shows our determination to go further still as we help build a thriving net zero economy.
 We aim to align our financed emissions – the carbon emissions of our portfolio of customers – to the Paris Agreement goal to achieve net zero by 2050 or sooner.

 We are intensifying our support to help customers switch to more sustainable ways of doing business.
-We have set up a dedicated environmental, social and governance (ESG) Solutions Unit, and our ambition is to provide between USD750 billion and USD1 trillion in sustainable financing and investment by 2030.
+We have set up a dedicated environmental, social and governance (ESG) Solutions Unit, and our ambition is to provide between USD750 billion and USD1 trillion in sustainable financing and investment by 2030 to support our customers in their transition to net zero and a sustainable future.

 In recent months we have also: